- HAIR LOSS

 Hair is indeed an outward sign of good health.
 We naturally envy people who have strong, shiny hair.
 They seem so healthy.

 Beautiful hair is also an asset of seduction.
 For women, it is one of the main attributes revealing all their femininity.
-For men, it is a symbol of strength that comes from the most ancient mythology.
+For men, it is the symbol of strength that comes from the most ancient mythology.

 So, when hair loses volume or density, when it falls out in handfuls… all these concerns related to health and self-image surface.